iptch/2022-fall-architectural-katas/README.md

 represents a set of technical guidelines the system has to adhere to.

 ### Context
-In the following we will describe what actors (can be a user, participant or system) might interact in what way with the **Hey, Blue!** system.
+In the following, we will describe what actors (can be a user, participant or system) might interact in what way with the **Hey, Blue!** system.
 For that matter, the diagram displays the main capabilities or intentions a user or system has to its disposal.

 The actors are being divided into internal, i.e. actors which are internal to the **Hey, Blue!** ecosystem and external actors,